lblytz23/Project/NLG_Baidu/README.md

 > After that, by using the vocabulary created last week, a vocabulary metric has been created.
 >
 > Besides, I also tried fastText to train word vector, and compared with word2vec model.

+### Step 3
+> The text data is trained by the Seq2Seq algorithm to complete the construction of the baseline model.
 >
+> It contains encoder layer, decoder layer and attention layer.
+The size of vocabulary is limited to 30000 in order to boost training speed.

+### Step 4
+> Continue to make improvements to the baseline model by adding TEST mode, checkpoint, etc. The baseline has been completed.
+>
+> The current TEST model uses a greedy search approach.
+In the next step, I will try to use the Beam Search approach. (in process).
+>
+> Due to the capacity of local GPU, the vocabulary size is limited to 2000 in training section, which causes the model effect is not quite good.
+>
+> I also tried to implement it on Google Cloud Platform, but ended up choosing the same parameter settings due to the instability of resource allocation during extended use.

+### Step 5
+> Further improvement of the structure of the program.
+The PGN model has been added and is structurally separated from the Seq2Seq model.
+The parameters "model" and "mode" can be used to control which model you want to use (Seq2Seq or PGN), and to test or train.
+>
+> Basically, the last update focuses on PGN.
+Beam Search and Coverage are also included to figure out the OOV and repeated issues.
+The current understanding of Beam Search is still shallow.
+>
+> The vocab_size is limited to 2000 due to the computer capacity limitation.
+If we can use the expanded vocabulary, we may get better performance.
 >